Key Takeaways

 Exchange Order Lifecycle

 Now that we’re more familiar with the main architectural components that make up the dYdX Chain, let’s provide an overview of how the system comes together when placing an order.
-When an order is placed on dYdX Chain, it follows the below 5-step process:
+For short-term orders on dYdX Chain, the order flow can be summarized in five steps:

 If your curious about more than the technical architecture, governance, and economics of dYdX and would like to dive into a comparative analysis of dYdX vs. other leading decentralized exchanges as well as the dYdX ecosystem and the project’s future, we’ve got you covered in our third installment of this series.